Foxxy-HCMUS/Natural-Language-Processing-with-Disaster-Tweets-Competition/README.md

 # Contents
-datasets/: This directory contains the dataset for the competition. sources/: This directory contains Jupyter notebooks with exploratory data analysis, feature engineering, and model development.
+- datasets/: This directory contains the dataset for the competition.
+- sources/: This directory contains Jupyter notebooks with exploratory data analysis, feature engineering, and model development.
+- Report_Final.pdf: Report of project.
+- linkyoutube.txt: The presentation of my team.

 # Getting Started
 To get started with this project, follow these steps: